-How to Qualify for Disability If You Have DVT
+How to Qualify for SSDI Benefits if You Have DVT

-Due to the particular risks of DVT, the Social Security Administration (SSA) allows patients who are unable to work due to DVT to collect disability benefits.
-Whether you qualify for disability benefits for a deep vein thrombosis will depend on:
+Due to the particular risks of DVT, the Social Security Administration (SSA) allows patients who are unable to work due to DVT to collect SSDI benefits.
+According to our Nebraska social security disability attorney, whether you qualify for SSDI benefits for a deep vein thrombosis will depend on:

 - Your prognosis.
 Patients must prove that they have been diagnosed with DVT, and their condition is expected to continue for at least 12 months or last the rest of their lives.
 Many DVTs respond well to treatment and can be resolved in a few weeks, so patients will likely need to show other outstanding factors that make their condition difficult to treat or require constant intervention (chronic conditions).

 - Your employment.
 People who have deep vein thrombosis may be advised not to work, as strenuous activity increases the risk of dislodging a blood clot.
-To qualify for disability payments, you must show that you are not able to do your past work or any other work.
+To qualify for SSDI benefits payments, you must show that you are not able to do your past work or any other work.

 - Your functional capacity.
 The SSA will use all of the evidence in your application and medical records to determine your ability to perform sustainable work—this is called your residual functional capacity (RFC).
 For example, your DVT may prevent you from walking long distances and restrict you from sitting for longer than an hour, or the blood thinners you take make you dizzy.
 When making a determination, the SSA is required to consider all of the restrictions on your working ability, including your age, job skills, and education.

-How Can I Help Ensure My Disability Application Will Be Approved?
+How Can Our Nebraska Social Security Disability Attorney Help Ensure Your Disability Application Will Be Approved?

-Your application should include as much information about your disability as possible and contain any other related conditions that could also qualify you for disability.
+According to our Nebraska social security disability attorney, your application should include as much information about your disability as possible and contain any other related conditions that could also qualify you for SSDI benefits.
 To find out how to build a strong disability case, download our free guide, The Five Deadly Mistakes That Can Destroy Your Social Security Disability Case and How to Avoid Them.
-Or call us (402) 933 5405.